warroyo/tkg-vgpu/README.md

 export NGC_API_KEY='token-here'
 ````

-2. Get the client configuartion token from the license server. we will need to create a file called `client_configuration_token.tok` it is very important to name this exactly that.
+2. [Get the client configuration token](https://docs.nvidia.com/ai-enterprise/latest/quick-start-guide/index.html#generating-client-configuration-token-for-cls-instance) from the license server. we will need to create a file called `client_configuration_token.tok` it is very important to name this exactly that.
 The operator requires this naming.
 Place this file in the working directory where you will run the below script.
-This file will be add into a config map by the script.
+This file will be added into a config map by the script.

-3. copy the below content into a file and make it executable
+3. Copy the below content into a file and make it executable

 ```bash
 #!/bin/bash